Muntajir11/Muntajir11/README.md

-<h3 align="center">Hi 👋I'm Muntajir,a passionate Full Stack Developer.
+<h3 align="center">Hi 👋I'm Muntajir, a passionate Full Stack Developer.
-In this repository, you'll find a collection of my projects, ranging from front-end interfaces to back-end systems, showcasing my skills in various technologies and frameworks.
+In this repository, you'll find a collection of my projects, ranging from front-end interfaces to back-end systems, showcasing my skills in various technologies and frameworks.👨‍💻
 </h3>